iris1901/CUNA/README.md

 Each prediction corresponds to a T base in the BAM file.
 The model will estimate whether that T originated from a true thymine or a deaminated cytosine (uracil), based on the signal pattern and context.
 The --motif T 0 argument tells the model to evaluate every T at position 0 of the window.
 The --mod_symbol U indicates that the predicted modification corresponds to uracil.

+NOTE: All outputs presented in this repository —including performance metrics, model checkpoints, visualizations of signal distributions, and detection results— were generated using the exact configurations and commands provided throughout this README.
+This ensures complete reproducibility of the experiments.

 ## Acknowledgements

 This project is based on [DeepMod2](https://github.com/WGLab/DeepMod2), developed by Wang Genomics Lab.